 AI: use react-beautiful-dnd

-How to spot it: paste the package name into https://www.npmjs.com/package/<name> and check “Last publish” (> 12 months is a red flag) and whether the README has a “DEPRECATED / archived” banner.
+How to spot it: paste the package name into https://www.npmjs.com/package/<name> and check “Last publish” (more than 12 months old is a red flag, as of June 2026) and whether the README has a “DEPRECATED / archived” banner.
+The npm page also surfaces a yellow deprecation banner above the install command when the maintainer has marked it dead.

 2. You didn’t tell it to check the registry

 A default prompt like “recommend a library for X” triggers memory recall, not a tool call.
-Cursor and Claude Code have web search available but won’t use it unless you explicitly ask.
-Aider and bare Codex reason fully offline.
+Cursor and Claude Code can both search the web, but won’t unless web access is enabled or you explicitly ask (in Cursor, the @Web tool; in Claude Code, the WebSearch/WebFetch tools must be available in the session).
+A bare LLM with no tools reasons fully offline.

 How to spot it: scan the answer for an npm URL, a last-release date, or weekly downloads.
-None of them present = pure recall.
+None of them present means it answered from memory.

 3. Stale Stack Overflow / blog posts got over-trained